 Bleak Spelling Variations

-spelling variations of the surname Bleak are preserved in documents of the family history.
+Scribes and church officials, lacking today's standardized spelling rules, recorded names by how they were pronounced.
+This imprecise guide often led to the misleading result of one person's name being recorded under several different spellings.
+Numerous spelling variations of the surname Bleak are preserved in documents of the family history.
 The various spellings of the name that were found include Blake, Caddell, Caddle and others.

 Early Notables of the Bleak family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Bleak Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Bleak Notables in all our PDF Extended History products and printed products wherever possible.

 Ireland saw an enormous decrease in its population in the 19th century due to immigration and death.
 This pattern of immigration began slowly in the late 18th century and gradually grew throughout the early portion of the 19th century.
 However, a dramatic increase in the country's immigration numbers occurred when the Great Potato Famine struck in the 1840s.
 The early immigrants to North America were primarily destined to be farmers tending to their own plot of land, those that came later initially settled within pre-established urban centers.
 These urban immigrants provided the cheap labor that the fast developing United States and soon to be Canada required.
 Regardless of their new lifestyle in North America, the Irish immigrants to the United States and Canada made invaluable contributions to their newly adopted societies.
 An investigation of immigrant and passenger lists revealed many Bleaks: